 - Pump flow tests

-- Processing of well drilling permits
+- · Processing of well drilling permits

 - Review and revision of District Rules, as necessary, to incorporate revisions required by new legislation and as necessary to achieve adopted Desired Future Conditions

 - Well camera recordings

 7.1A Provide requested flow tests and enter into database Within 5 working days District staff work with Operators to provide flow tests in a timely and convenient manner.
-Completed 7.1B Managers action on well drilling permits Within 10 working days after approval All permits were reviewed and either approved, amended or denied within 10 working days Completed 7.1C Provide well camera service and return information to landowner within 5 working days then archive DVD to li- brary Provide service with- in 5 days of request and get info back to landowner within 5 working days Completed
+Completed 7.1B Managers action on well drilling permits Within 10 working days after approval All permits were reviewed and either approved, amended or denied within 10 working days Completed 7.1C Provide well camera service and return information to landowner within 5 working days then archive DVD to li- brary Provide service wihtin 5 days of re- quest and get info back to landowner within 5 working days District notes the well camera equipment is not functioning correctly and has implemented new recording procedures.
+Completed